wboedijono/bootcamp/README.md

 - With Jumpbox, it improves the security, by eliminating a direct admin access to the Servers or Network.
   It's because any threats may hide undetectable inside the admins PC.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the configuration and system files.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the specific data and system files.
--
+- Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
--
+- Metricbeat periodically collect metrics and statistics from the operating system and from services running on the server.
+Then, it ships them to the specified output, such as Elasticsearch or Logstash.

 The configuration details of each machine may be found below.